-The only Medieval houses that survive today are those of the wealthy.
+The only type of medieval house that survive today are those of the wealthy.
 They have survived because they were made out of stone.

 This medieval cottage from the thirteenth century, has been reconstructed by the Weald and Downland Museum, Sussex, England.
 It was inhabited by the Lord of the Manor, his family and servants.